pronoiac/the-manual/the-manual.md

 Hold firm.
 You have got to have five clear consecutive days and you want to start the following Monday with their best in-house engineer.
 If they have not got, or are unable to shift any of their other clients to fit you in, tell them you will have to look elsewhere.
-They will be getting nervous now, as they might be just about to lose anything from &pound;1,000 to &pound;100,000 worth or business.
+They will be getting nervous now, as they might be just about to lose anything from &pound;1,000 to &pound;100,000 worth of business.
 So, when he says they do have the five consecutive days but not starting until the tenth (or whatever date they quote) tell him to pencil it in ("pencil" means provisionally booked) and you will get back to him in a couple of days to let him know either way.
 It might be worth having a bit of a chat with him about what other clients they have had in lately.
 Ask if they have had any hits come out of the studio, that sort of thing.